Norman Conquest: Society

 The impact of the conquest on the lower levels of English society is difficult to assess.
 The major change was the elimination of slavery in England, which had disappeared by the middle of the 12th century.
-There were about 28,000 slaves listed in Domesday Book in 1086, fewer than had been enumerated for 1066.
+There were about 28,000 slaves listed in the Domesday Book in 1086, fewer than had been enumerated for 1066.
 In some places, such as Essex, the decline in slaves was 20 per cent for the 20 years.
 The main reasons for the decline in slaveholding appear to have been the disapproval of the Church and the cost of supporting slaves who, unlike serfs, had to be maintained entirely by their owners.
 The practice of slavery was not outlawed, and the Leges Henrici Primi from the reign of King Henry I continue to mention slaveholding as legal.

 Many of the free peasants of Anglo-Saxon society appear to have lost status and become indistinguishable from the non-free serfs.
-Whether this change was due entirely to the conquest is unclear, but the invasion and its after-effects probably accelerated a process already under way.
+Whether this change was due entirely to the conquest is unclear, but the invasion and its after-effects probably accelerated a process already underway.
 The spread of towns and increase in nucleated settlements in the countryside, rather than scattered farms, was probably accelerated by the coming of the Normans to England.
 The lifestyle of the peasantry probably did not greatly change in the decades after 1066.
 Although earlier historians argued that women became less free and lost rights with the conquest, current scholarship has mostly rejected this view.
 Little is known about women other than those in the landholding class, so no conclusions can be drawn about peasant women's status after 1066.
 Noblewomen appear to have continued to influence political life mainly through their kinship relationships.
 Both before and after 1066 aristocratic women could own land, and some women continued to have the ability to dispose of their property as they wished.